FAQ

 ...

-Some components do not work on the desktop?
+💻 Some components don't work on the desktop?